jepusto/clubSandwich-Stata/README.md

 # Installing clubSandwich

-The package is available on the SSC Archive.
+The package is available on the SSC Archive, under the name `reg_sandwich`.
 To install it, type
 ```
-ssc install clubSandwich
+ssc install reg_sandwich
 ```

 To install the latest development version directly from Github, type: